Nalanda mahavihara: Excavated remains

 Temple no. 2 notably features 211 sculptured religious and secular panels.
 These include Shiva, Parvati, Kartikeya, and Gajalakshmi, Kinnaras playing musical instruments, various representations of Makaras, as well as human couples in amorous postures, as well as scenes of art and of everyday life.
 Susan Huntington and Bhaskara Misra – scholars of Indian architecture and arts, state Temple 2 as a Hindu temple.
 However, Huu Phuoc Le – a scholar of Buddhist architecture, questions this purely "Hindu affiliation", stating that it could be a temple based on the mandala principles, and one reflecting "Hindu-Buddhist syncretism" of the 8th to 12th century when Shaiva and Shakti deities were integrated into Vajrayana Buddhism.
 The site of Temple no. 13 features a brick-made smelting furnace with four chambers.
 The discovery of burnt metal and slag suggests that it was used to cast metallic objects.
+Birendra Nath Mishra also observed that the panels containing Hindu deities were attached to the structure with iron clamps indicating that they were probably added at a later date.
+In addition, only ten per cent of the panels contain Hindu deities.
+Temple no. 2 is also located outside of the monastic enclosure although it is close to it hence it can be inferred that the inclusion of Hindu deities at this site was a "Buddhist attempt at subordinate integration of Brahmanism to Buddhism without employing any confrontationist imagery".

 To the north of Temple 13 lie the remains of Temple no. 14.
 An enormous image of the Buddha was discovered here.
 The image's pedestal features fragments of the only surviving exhibit of mural painting at Nalanda.

 To the east of Temple 2, lie the remains of Sarai Temple in the recently excavated Sarai Mound.
 This multi-storeyed Buddhist temple with many stupas and shrines was enclosed by a massive wall enclosure.
 The remains in the sanctum suggest that the Buddha statue was around 80 ft high.

-Numerous sculptures, as well as many murals, copper plates, inscriptions, seals, coins, plaques, potteries and works in stone, bronze, stucco, and terracotta, have been unearthed within the ruins of Nalanda.
+Numerous sculptures, as well as many murals, copper plates, artworks, inscriptions, seals, coins, plaques, potteries and works in stone, bronze, stucco, and terracotta, have been unearthed within the ruins of Nalanda.
 The Buddhist sculptures discovered notably include those of the Buddha in different postures, Avalokiteshvara, Jambhala, Manjushri, Marichi, and Tara.
-Brahmanical idols of Vishnu, Shiva-Parvathi, Ganesha, Mahishasura Mardini, and Surya have also been found in the ruins.
+Hindu sculptures of Vishnu, Shiva-Parvathi, Ganesha, Mahishasura Mardini, and Surya have also been found in the ruins.